L1F3atbhss/Argon/README.md

 - **Engine:** [Pygame](https://www.pygame.org/)
 - **Language:** Python

-The game starts at the **main menu**, where you can choose to start your journey or exit the game.

 ## 🧠 Features

-- Custom-designed main menu with interactive buttons
-- Smooth game window using Pygame
-- Modular and clean codebase for future expansion
-- Multiple color schemes and responsive design elements

 > More gameplay features coming soon — including character movement, combat, enemies, and levels!